ghaiklor/uwcua-vii/README.md

 var myBot = new GitterBot({
   apiKey: 'YOUR_API_KEY', // Your API key
   roomName: 'ghaiklor/uwcua-vii', // Which room I should connect
-  execPattern: /^calc\s+/ // Which messages I need to execute });
+  execPattern: /^exec\s+/, // Which messages I need to execute
+  calcPattern: /^calc\s+/, // Which messages I need to calculate
+  pingPattern: /^Ping\s+/ // On which messages I should respond with pong });
 ```